 The perfect book to prime your little ones for a trip to the apple orchard or the pumpkin patch, Anne Rockwell’s cute story of a little girl and her fall adventures is simple and sweet.

-Here are a few more apple favorites:
+Here are a few more fall favorites:

 The Apple Pie That Papa Baked by Lauren Thompson

 How to Make an Apple Pie and See the World by Marjorie Priceman

 How Many Seeds in a Pumpkin? by Margaret McNamara

 A Pumpkin for Peter: A Peter Rabbit Tale by Beatrix Potter